Write & Publish Your Novel This Year (Full-day)

 • Finding an agent or self-publishing.

-(This session is directed at writers at any level and in any genre, and it runs from 6-8 hours spread across one or more days based on your need.
+(This session runs from 6-8 hours spread across one or more days based on host's need.
 AV equipment—screen, wireless projector or projector with USB adapter on other end of cord—required.)

-Write & Sell Your Novel can be modified into any one of these 50-minute, standalone workshops:
+Write & Publish Your Novel This Year can be modified into any one of these 50-minute, standalone workshops:

 Choose Your Novel Idea